hongping-zh/circular-bias-detection/paper.md

 # Statement of Need

-Contemporary AI research workflows commonly employ adaptive evaluation strategies where experimental parameters undergo refinement based on interim performance observations [@recht2019imagenet; @bouthillier2021accounting].
-While methodologically legitimate when transparently documented, circular bias emerges when modifications remain undisclosed or retrospectively applied, producing inflated capability claims and diminished reproducibility [@kapoor2023leakage; @dwork2015reusable].
-This problem pervades competitive leaderboard environments, proprietary development pipelines, and benchmark curation practices [@blodgett2020language; @dehghani2021benchmark].
+Reviewers frequently ask whether Sleuth is (1) a new algorithm, (2) an innovative combination yielding superior diagnostic power, or (3) a usability contribution that enables new users.
+Our answer is explicit:

+- **New algorithm?** Sleuth does not propose a single novel estimator.
+Instead, it frames circular-bias detection as a statistical inference task and operationalizes it with three complementary indicators—PSI, CCS, and ρ_PC—augmented with bootstrap uncertainty quantification (confidence intervals and p-values) for formal hypothesis testing.
+- **Innovative combination?** Yes.
+Sleuth integrates these indicators into a unified workflow and a composite Circular Bias Score (CBS) with calibrated, data-driven thresholds.
+This design improves practical diagnostic power versus any single metric and separates failure modes (parameter drift, constraint inconsistency, performance–constraint coupling) that are often conflated in practice [@recht2019imagenet; @bouthillier2021accounting].
+- **Ease-of-use enabling new users?** Yes.
+A zero‑install, browser-based implementation via Pyodide, CSV inputs, guided defaults, and exportable reports lower the barrier for non-programmers (e.g., reviewers, editors, and domain researchers) to perform circular‑bias audits, expanding who can apply these checks in real workflows.

-Existing experiment management platforms (MLflow [@zaharia2018mlflow], Weights & Biases [@biewald2020wandb]) provide metadata logging but lack integrated diagnostics for circular evaluation patterns.
-Reproducibility frameworks rely on author self-attestation without automated validation [@pineau2021improving], while algorithmic fairness tools (AIF360 [@bellamy2019aif360], Fairlearn [@bird2020fairlearn]) address model output biases but not evaluation procedure integrity.
+This contribution addresses a clear gap: experiment platforms (MLflow [@zaharia2018mlflow], Weights & Biases [@biewald2020wandb]) log metadata but lack integrated diagnostics for circular evaluation patterns; reproducibility checklists rely on self‑attestation without automated validation [@pineau2021improving]; fairness toolkits (AIF360 [@bellamy2019aif360], Fairlearn [@bird2020fairlearn]) target model‑output bias rather than evaluation‑protocol integrity.
+Sleuth complements these efforts by providing statistical tests and actionable visual diagnostics focused specifically on evaluation procedures.

-**Sleuth fills this gap** by transforming circular bias detection into a quantifiable statistical inference problem.
-Its target audience includes:

-- **Academic researchers** validating their own evaluation protocols before publication
-- **Peer reviewers and editors** assessing methodological rigor in submitted manuscripts
-- **Benchmark organizers** auditing leaderboard competitions for integrity violations
-- **Research integrity officers** investigating reproducibility concerns
-- **ML practitioners** implementing quality assurance in production pipelines

-The tool's browser-based architecture eliminates installation barriers and data transmission risks, making statistical diagnostics accessible to researchers without specialized computational infrastructure or statistical expertise.
-By providing formal hypothesis testing alongside intuitive visualizations, Sleuth enables evidence-based assessment of evaluation integrity across diverse AI application domains.
+Primary users include academic researchers preparing submissions, peer reviewers and editors assessing methodological rigor, benchmark organizers auditing leaderboards, research‑integrity officers, and ML practitioners integrating QA checks into pipelines.
+By combining statistical rigor with accessible delivery, Sleuth meets an immediate community need for practical, auditable detection of circular evaluation bias.

 # Key Features